cert-orangecyberdefense/datalake/tutorial.md

   named `score` with an integer value between **0** and **100**.
 Available ThreatType options are: **DDOS, FRAUD, HACK, LEAK, MALWARE, PHISHING, SCAM, SCAN, SPAM**.
 Defaults to `None`.
 * `override_type`: an OverrideType.
 Available options are:
-  * `PERMANENT`: All values will override any values provided by both newer and older IOCs.
-Newer IOCs with override_type permanent can still override old permanent changes.
   * `TEMPORARY`: All values should override any values provided by older IOCs, but not newer ones.
+  * `LOCK`: All values will override any values provided by both newer and older IOCs for three months.
+Newer IOCs with override_type lock can still override old lock changes.
-  * `LOCK`: Will act like a permanent for three months, then like a temporary.
+      Will act like a temporary after three months.
 * `whitelist`: A boolean, if no `threat_types` are provided, this argument should be set to true.
 All score values will then be set to 0.
 If `threat_types` are provided along with `whitelist` set as `True`, will result in an error.
   Defaults to `False`.